 A dental education opens up a world of professional opportunities.
-In addition to private practice, today's dental school graduates can choose to work in hospital emergency rooms, conduct advanced laboratory research, teach future dentists or even travel the world with international health and relief organizations.
+In addition to private practice, today's dental school graduates can choose other dental career options including working in hospital emergency rooms, conducting advanced laboratory research, teaching future dentists or even traveling the world with international health and relief organizations.

 Choosing a Dental School

 Accreditation is a non-governmental, voluntary peer review process by which educational institutions or programs may be granted public recognition for compliance with accepted standards of quality and performance.
 Specialized accrediting agencies exist to assess and verify educational quality in particular professions or occupations to ensure that individuals will be qualified to enter those disciplines.
 A specialized accrediting agency recognizes the course of instruction which comprises a unique set of skills and knowledge, develops the accreditation standards by which such educational programs are evaluated, conducts evaluation of programs, and publishes a list of accredited programs that meet the national accreditation standards.
 Accreditation standards are developed in consultation with those affected by the standards who represent the broad communities of interest.
 For dentistry, the Commission on Dental Accreditation is nationally recognized by the United States Department of Education to accredit dental education programs.

 in the United States with dental education programs and a dental education program in one school in Saudi Arabia accredited by the Commission on Dental Accreditation

 (CODA).
 Each program is rigorously evaluated for its content and quality.
 Typically, DDS/DMD programs take four years to complete with additional years for dental specialties like Oral and Maxillofacial Surgery and Pediatric Dentistry.

 Admission to dental school is highly competitive, but the application process has never been easier.
 Most U.S. dental schools accept a single online application through the American Association of Dental Schools Application Service (AADSAS).